Archaeology: Cultural resources management

 Among the goals of CRM are the identification, preservation, and maintenance of cultural sites on public and private lands, and the removal of culturally valuable materials from areas where they would otherwise be destroyed by human activity, such as proposed construction.
-This study involves an examination to determine whether significant archaeological sites are present in the area affected by the proposed construction.
+This study examines whether significant archaeological sites are present in the area affected by the proposed construction.
 If these do exist, time and money must be allotted for their excavation.
 If initial survey and/or test excavations indicate the presence of an extraordinarily valuable site, the construction may be prohibited entirely.

 Cultural resources management has been criticized.
-CRM is conducted by private companies that bid for projects by submitting proposals outlining the work to be done and expected budget.
+CRM is conducted by private companies that bid for projects by submitting proposals outlining the work to be done and the expected budget.
 The agency responsible for the construction often chooses the proposal that asks for the least funding.
-CRM archaeologists face time pressure, often being forced to complete their work in much less time that might be allotted for a solely academic project.
-Compounding the time pressure is the vetting process of site reports that are required to be submitted by CRM firms to the appropriate State Historic Preservation Office (SHPO).
-From the SHPO's perspective there is no difference between a report submitted by a CRM firm operating under tight deadline, and a multi-year academic project.
+CRM archaeologists face time pressure, often forced to complete their work in much less time than might be allotted to a purely academic project.
+Compounding the time pressure is the vetting process for site reports that CRM firms are required to submit to the appropriate State Historic Preservation Office (SHPO).
+From the SHPO's perspective, there is no difference between a report submitted by a CRM firm operating under a tight deadline and a multi-year academic project.

-The ratio of open academic archaeology positions to the number of archaeology MA/MSc and PhD students is high.
+The ratio of open academic archaeology positions to the number of archaeology MA/MSc and PhD students is low.
 CRM, once an intellectual backwater for individuals with "strong backs and weak minds", has attracted these graduates, and CRM offices are increasingly staffed by advance degreed workers with a track record of producing scholarly articles, but who also have extensive CRM field experience.